 How is the course examined?

-The course is made up of three components: two that are internally assessed and one that is externally assessed.
+The course is made up of three components: two that are internally assessed and then externally moderated, and one that is externally assessed by the exam board.
+Learners are required to complete and achieve all three components in the qualification.

-- Component 2 - Developing skills and techniques in the Performing Arts (30% Internally assessed written and practical assignments)
+Component 2 Developing Skills and Techniques in the Performing Arts.
+(Written and practical formal assessment)

-- Component 3 - Responding to a brief (40% Written and practical assessment under exam conditions)
+Component 3 Responding to a Brief (Written and practical assessment under exam conditions)

 How is the course structured?